AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 </center>

 #### Procedure
-Reference the [Single Dacron String Experiment Manual](#Single-Dacron-Experiment-Manual)[space]for a detailed explanation of the procedure.[space]The string was dipped in water prior to hanging on the scale in order to allow water to stay on the string more effectively.
+Reference the [Single Dacron String Experiment Manual](#Single-Dacron-Experiment-Manual) for a detailed explanation of the procedure.The string was dipped in water prior to hanging on the scale in order to allow water to stay on the string more effectively.
 The scale was zeroed with the string hanging on the scale so that the scale would only measure the weight of the water flowing on the string.
 Water was pumped at a controlled flow rate through the tubing and onto the string.
 The idea was to allow the tubing to just barely touch the string so that it could release water directly onto the string without putting the string at an angle.

 Once the scale began reading steady weights, a range of weights was recorded for an RPM(revolution/minute) starting at 77.8, then 70, followed by every 10 RPM after that (60, 50,...,10 RPM) and finally at 1.6 RPM(the smallest possible RPM), which correlated to flow rates starting at 0.0246 mL/s down to .0005 mL/s.
 Then, residence times on the string were calculated by dividing the total weight on the string by flow rate (in mL/s) for each RPM tested.
 Finally, the length of the string needed for the water to have a retention time of 15 minutes was calculated using the retention time per meter of string.